digivet-consortium/movenet/README.md

 - generation of network representations, and **social network analysis**, of livestock movement data

-- integration of livestock movement and/or holding data into **transmission models**

 - exploration of the effects of different pseudonymisation strategies on network properties, so as to allow users to find a suitable balance